noahbaculi/desk-control-panel/README.md

 - Speaker channels (left and right)
 - 3 x USB power

+> The HDMI switches and the USB hub switch are existing standalone devices so these will be controlled by buttons directly with the ESP32 monitoring for observability.
+The USB power switches will be controlled directly by the ESP32.

 #### HDMI Switch

 The 2 IN - 1 OUT HDMI switch has 3 control pins: